Washington Heritage Museums

 To apply for any of these opportunities, please submit an application via email to employment@washingtonheritagemuseums.org

-Washington Heritage Museums accepts ongoing applications for costumed Historic Site Interpreters to fill positions as they become available at the Hugh Mercer Apothecary Shop, Mary Washington House, and Rising Sun Tavern.
-Interpreters provide tours to the general public, tour groups, and school groups.
-An interest in history and attentive customer service is a must!
-Our museums are open seven days a week, year-round.
+Washington Heritage Museums is actively accepting applications for Historic Site Interpreters to join our team as positions become available at the Hugh Mercer Apothecary Shop, Mary Washington House, and Rising Sun Tavern.
+These interpreters, dressed in period attire, lead engaging tours for the general public, school groups, and organized tours.
+A passion for history and a commitment to exceptional visitor service are essential.
+Our museums operate year-round, offering a dynamic and enriching environment for both staff and guests.

 Positions are part-time and do not include benefits.
 Training is provided.
 After completion of a paid training period, Site Interpreters are paid $14.25 per hour.